 Research Clusters & Workshops

 In addition, six ongoing interdisciplinary workshops bring together faculty, students, and outside visitors into supportive intellectual environments that promote innovative sociological research.
 The workshops are open to graduate students and faculty from other Universities including those in the larger surrounding area enhancing diversity and collaboration in the research process.

-- The Culture & Interaction workshop discusses the many ways that culture is instantiated and reproduced through face-to-face interaction.
+- The Culture, Interaction, and Ethnography workshop discusses the many ways that culture is instantiated and reproduced through face-to-face interaction.

 - The Family & Gender workshop continues the focus on the most important institutions through which social processes get played out.

 - The Education & Inequality workshop focuses on issues of inequalities in educational opportunities that have been central to sociology.